n0lley/polycube/README.md

 # Polycubes
-Polycubes is an implementation of Pyrosim that simulates polycube-based modular robots.
-The master branch is a starting point containing an algorithm for creating the polycube robots and simulating them with basic distributed controllers, then coevolving them.
-Each subsequent branch from master contains a step of abstraction away from the initial algorithm and controller, with the goal of eventually achieving a controller that can generate a desired behavior in any given polycube structure.
+Polycubes is an implementation of Pyrosim that simulates polycube-based modular robots and distributed neural controllers.

+The Small_Polycubes branch exhaustively simulates elements with fixed populations of polycube structures of sizes 2 through 5.
+Each structure is distinct from every other structure in the population in terms of reflection and rotation about the z axis.
+Individuals from the controller population are simulated with every individual from the morphology population, then given a fitness determined by the average of all their performances.

+Evolution can be started by running evolve.py and specifying the random seed, polycube size, and run name in that order.
+The size of the element population, the number of generations of evolution, and the size of a cube may all be modified in constants.py

 # Getting started
 * Please install both of the dependencies below.
 Instructions are on their github repository pages